jjherscheid/ts-mocks/README.md

 ```

 Make sure that the property that your lambda `cs => cs.get` returns and the property name `'get'` in the second argument are the same, otherwise the type safety might be broken.

+### A note on using other frameworks then Jasmin
+If you are using other framework like Jest instead of Jasmine.
+Have a look at https://github.com/ike18t/ts-mockery.